 The ideal dosage appears to be around 5-7mmol of nitrate for most people, taken around 3hrs before training.
 This equates to roughly 250-300g of nitrate-rich vegetables per day.

 The effects typically take 30 minutes to be noticeable, peak after 90 minutes and last for 6-8hrs.

 This equates to 500ml of regular beetroot juice or 70ml of Beet It, which is a more concentrated version.

-It is also worth noting that the changes from beetroot juice that taking beetroot juice daily for 3-4 days actually improves its effectiveness even more than acute dosage, so arguably it would make sense to do that instead of just a once off dosing.
-The effects seem to plateau after this timeframe though.
+It is also worth noting that taking beetroot juice daily for 3-4 days actually improves its effectiveness even more than acute dosage, so arguably it would make sense to do that instead of just a once-off dose.
+The effects seem to plateau after about 6 days though.

 The final thing to be aware of is that you must not brush your teeth or use mouthwash right after taking beetroot juice as it can block the conversion of nitrates into nitrites, which also blocks the effectiveness of the supplement.

 Other Food Sources of Nitrates

 It is possible to consume this amount of nitrate for performance-enhancing benefits through food.
 The main challenge is that in some circumstances the total food volume could potentially be too much to be feasible or could take away from the opportunity to reach other dietary goals.